cartheur/novo-animals-simulator/README.md

 For a working demo (exact same file as here), you can use http://ruemohr.org/~ircjunk/programming/74xx138-IA.svg

-  Please take and modify this into other chips.
+  Please apply the code and modify appropriately for other chips.